 Twitter’s editorial guidelines include, but are not limited to:

-- You may not include excessive or unnecessary capitalization or punctuation to draw attention to your ad copy.
+- Don't include excessive or unnecessary capitalization or punctuation to draw attention to your ad copy.

 - Don't include punctuation, spaces or symbols in your hashtags; these cause a break in the hashtag.

-- Your Twitter Ads copy should be legible and clear.
+- Ad copy should be legible and clear.
 Use correct grammar and spelling.

-- Don't include content or language that could offend or shock your audience (e.g., profanity).
+- Don't include content or language that could offend or shock your audience (e.g., profanity or offensive language).

 - Images in Twitter Ads should be of high editorial quality.
 Don’t include images that are gimmicky, misleading or which are otherwise of low editorial quality.